vithun-dhyan/dhyancc/SpringBackend/spring-handson-base/HELP.md

-It must fail, thats becasuse the IDs in teh path and the JSON are differnt (1 and 2).. see how we used a custom exception to throw the status code as 422.
-IDUpdateException class has an annotaiton about what status code must be sent if this error happens.
+It must fail, that's because the IDs in the path and the JSON are different (1 and 2).. see how we used a custom exception to throw the status code as 422.
+IDUpdateException class has an annotation about what status code must be sent if this error happens.

 		if (studentToUpdate.getId() != null && !studentToUpdate.getId().equals(id)) {
 			throw new IDUpdateException();